medic/cht-docs/content/en/hosting/costs/_index.md

 ## Cost per CHT per Month

-In a production environment, the CHT costs about $0.50 per CHW per month to run.
+In a production environment, the CHT costs $0.10 per CHW per month to run.
 What exactly does this mean?
 Let's dive into some specifics.

 ###  Production